Wipeout HD: Gameplay

 Every ship in the game has its own characteristics; depending on the team selected, a ship will vary in terms of speed, acceleration, manoeuvrability, and shield strength.
 Each ship is equipped with an energy shield which absorbs damage sustained; energy is lost whenever the player's ship collides or is hit by weapon fire.
 If the shield runs out, the ship and player in question will explode, resulting in elimination from the race.
 However, players may replenish energy by absorbing unwanted weapon pick-ups.
 The weapons are the same ones featured in Wipeout Pulse; defensive weapons range from shields—which temporarily make the player's ship invulnerable to damage—to land mines and stationary bombs.
 Offensive weapons include machine guns, missiles, rockets, and a "quake" – which comes in the form of a devastating earthquake that damages all opponents situated in front of the player.
 In addition, every ship is equipped with air brakes which can be used for manoeuvring through corners at high speed.

 An introduction to the series is the Pilot Assist feature.
-Intended for players new to the series, it is a passive auto-piloting feature that assists players by nudging them away from the edges of the track or from walls, though its effects at higher speed settings are less desirable.
+Intended for players new to the series, it is a passive auto-piloting feature that pushes the player away from walls.
+The strength of this effect is inconsistent, making it undesirable for those trying to set competitive lap times or racing against skilled opponents.
 Wipeout HD allows players to control their craft by using the motion-sensitive features of the PlayStation 3's Sixaxis controller.
 Motion control comes in two variants: pitch and steering, or pitch only.
 The former allows the craft to be totally controlled by moving the controller, while the latter only allows the nose of the craft to be raised or lowered by motion control, with the steering either controlled by an analogue stick or D-pad.